-“Colores en el viento – ‘Pocahontas’ / Cover en español” by focusingsongs
+“Colores en el viento – ‘Pocahontas’ / Cover en español” by Mel Stark

-Explore this vlogger’s channel a bit further and you’ll uncover dozens more Spanish-language Disney covers, plus personal vlogs about the life of the singer herself.
+Explore this vlogger’s channel a bit further and you’ll uncover dozens more Spanish Disney covers, plus personal vlogs about the life of the singer herself.

 3. Cooking Shows

-Pollo guisado is a deliciously saucy stew made with chicken, vegetables, and spices.
-You’re welcome.
+Pollo guisado is a deliciously saucy stew made with chicken, vegetables and spices.

 If you enjoy this, you may also want to try cooking Hilda’s habichuelas guisadas dominicanas, which also come highly recommended by my taste buds.